Filling the Complexity Gaps for Colouring Planar and Bounded Degree Graphs: Bounded Degree Graphs

 Note that Corollary~\ref{c-colouringdegree2} does not contain a dichotomy for $k$-{\sc Colouring} restricted to graphs of maximum degree at most~$d$.
 A full classification of this problem is open, but a number of results are known.
 Molloy and Reed~\cite{MR14} classified the complexity for all pairs $(k,d)$ for sufficiently large~$d$.
-Emden-Weinert et al.~\cite{EHK98} proved that {\sc $k$-Colouring} is \NP-complete for graphs of maximum degree at most~$k+\lceil\sqrt{k}\rceil-1$.
+Emden-Weinert~et~al.~\cite{EHK98} proved that {\sc $k$-Colouring} is \NP-complete for graphs of maximum degree at most~$k+\lceil\sqrt{k}\rceil-1$.
+It follows from Brooks' Theorem~\cite{Br41} that for every integer $k\geq 1$, {\sc $k$-Colouring} is polynomial-time solvable for graphs of maximum degree~$k$.
+Combining this observation with the result of~\cite{EHK98} means that the smallest open case is when $k=5$ and $d=6$.